-Matt West – Partner & Business Director
+Matt West – Partner & Business Director at EightyOne

 Is a serial entrepreneur having started a number of successful companies including; EightyOne (creative agency), TSA, who holds the import license for Nike Football gear, DOT loves data, Ultra Football (Australia), Allsorts, Octave (digital agency) and is involved in Sacred Spring (gin).
 Matt is a marketer by trade, having worked for Saatchi & Saatchi in NZ, then in Hong Kong leading the Adidas account for Asia Pacific, prior to moving back to NZ to embark on his entrepreneurial career.

 Beth Brash – Visa Wellington on a Plate